ClusterFights/MunchMan/Level_3_MiniWheat/fpga/impl/data_test/README.md

 to be sent sequentially.
 It checks that the bytes are sent correctly and returns 1 for success and 0 for failure.

+It is implemented using the Xilinx Vivado 2018.2 tools running on Ubuntu 16.04 OS.

+## Results

+The data_test.c in the sw directory was used to test this firmware.

 Testing show that the 8-bit interface can send data from the RPI to the ArtyS7 at a speed of 8-16MB per second.
 It varies from run to run.

-It is implemented using the Xilinx Vivado 2018.2 tools running on Ubuntu 16.04 OS.
+The ArtyS7 is able to send data back to the RPI at about 4-5MB per second.

 ## Building the Project